Methuselah-bio/Methuselah-prediction/README.md

 merged `processed.csv`.
 For example, you might download a publicly available yeast lifespan dataset or gene expression compendium, convert it to a CSV with a `survival_label` column and append the new rows to the existing processed dataset.
+A helper script `src/merge_datasets.py` is provided to merge multiple processed CSVs: run it with the `--input-dir` argument pointing at a directory of processed files (each containing a `survival_label` column) and the `--output-file` specifying where to write the combined dataset.
 The cross‑validated experiment script will automatically adapt to the larger dataset and explore the specified algorithms.